Billy Bishop: Other tributes

 Bishop also holds a number of non-military awards.
 In 1967, Bishop was inducted into the International Air & Space Hall of Fame.
 An award is also named in honour of Bishop.
 The Air Force Association of Canada approved the establishment of a trophy to commemorate the late Air Marshal W.A.
 Bishop, VC, in recognition of his "outstanding contribution to the legacy of excellence in Canadian aviation".

 Billy Bishop's childhood home was re-purposed into the Billy Bishop Home and Museum in 1987.
-The museum is located in Owen Sound, Ontario.
+The museum is in Owen Sound, Ontario.
 The museum has exhibits on the family, Bishop himself and veterans.
 There is a permanent exhibit with information on Bishop at the Grey Roots Museum and Archives, just south of Owen Sound.

 Bishop's life has also been the subject of a number of works in media.
 Billy Bishop Goes to War feature film and Canadian musical, written by John MacLachlan Gray in collaboration with the actor Eric Peterson in 1978.
 A Hero to Me: The Billy Bishop Story – WW1 Canadian flying Ace, a documentary depicting the story of "Billy" Bishop from the perspective of his granddaughter Diana, was produced for Global Television and TVO in 2003.

 In addition to television and film, Bishop has also been featured on Canadian stamps.
 On 12 August 1994, Canada Post issued "Billy Bishop, Air Ace" as part of the Great Canadians series.
 The stamps were designed by Pierre Fontaine, based on illustrations by Bernard Leduc.
 The 43¢ stamps are perforated 13.5 and were printed by Canadian Bank Note Company, Limited.

 Several places also have honoured Bishop by bearing his namesake.
 Two airports in Ontario are named after Bishop.
 The airport in Owen Sound is officially named "Owen Sound Billy Bishop Regional Airport."
 Toronto's island airport was renamed Billy Bishop Toronto City Airport in 2009.
 Although Owen Sound's mayor questioned the change, the proposal was approved by the Toronto Port Authority on 10 November 2009.
 Having two airports in the province with similar names was a concern.
 Toronto's Pearson International Airport was originally named Bishop Field Toronto Airport Malton.

 Other forms in which Bishop is memorialized includes: